DogRacer78/Abstract-App-To-Source-Code/METHODS.md

 ```python
 dbDeleteData("Songs", "songs", { "Title" : "Thunder Road" })
 ```
 Here we can see that we will delete a record with the title `"Thunder Road"`.
-Similarily to update this will only delete the first record found using the filter.
+Similarly to update this will only delete the first record found using the filter.

 Again like above `"CONN_ERR"` will be returned if an error occurs.
 If it succeeds, then a dictionary will be returned with data about the operation.